Community Code of Conduct

 M3Yoga was founded with accessibility and inclusion at its core.
 We celebrate our differences and believe our lived experiences contribute to strong community culture.
 It is vital that our staff and students feel safe and included in our spaces.
 M3 benefits from including individuals with differences in age, skin tone, race, ability, ethnicity, gender identity, sexual orientation, socio-economic status, political affiliation, religion, education level, citizenship, and lived experience.

 In order to continue being an inclusive and accessible space, we commit to continued and ongoing work to celebrate our differences within our community to foster a welcoming and safe environment in the powerful inner and outer experiences that yoga has to give us.
-We strive to be the best representation of inclusion in Athens, Georgia.
+We strive to uphold diversity, equity and inclusion in our yoga community.

 We serve our purpose of diversity, inclusion, and accessibility, through clear expectations, honest communication, and by holding each other accountable.
 We do so in all M3Yoga spaces, including its studios, online platforms, written communications, event locations, and in relationship with studio partners and vendors.